It's Time to Acknowledge That the Housing Crisis Is Global

 Meanwhile, housing has been financialized and turned into an investment vehicle, which has caused an oversupply of luxury housing and a lack of affordable housing in many cities across the world.
 The global housing crisis is defined by a chronic shortage of housing for the least advantaged, and in many cases, for the working and middle classes as well.

-Although increasing the housing supply and strengthening renter protections are necessary and important steps, they alone cannot address the deep structural problem of housing affordability.
+Although increasing the housing supply and strengthening renter protections are necessary and important steps, cities alone cannot address the deep structural problem of housing affordability.
 Where possible, higher levels of government and international development organizations will need to step in to rein in financialization and provide the affordable housing that is so badly needed.
 But if past is precedent, cities will remain stuck with many of these burdens, and will have to come up with creative solutions to this crisis.

 The housing crisis in the developed world